MojoJolo/balbinwatches/_posts/2023-10-25-alpha-watch.markdown

 The name was inspired by Alpha 5, the red robot character in Mighty Morphin Power Rangers, a show I really liked from my childhood.
 The five red dots on the dial serve as a subtle tribute to Alpha 5's signature color.
 I believe that these dots add vibrancy and playfulness to the watch's aesthetic.

-I personally handcrafted the dial for this watch.
+I personally crafted the dial for this watch.
 To start, the dial was coated with a pearl-white lacquer as its foundation.
 The dot indices were painted with acrylic paint, applied using stencils and an airbrush.
-Additionally, the chapter ring, text, and logo were all manually pad-printed.
+Additionally, the chapter ring and the logo were laser etched.
 After all these processes, I assembled the watch within a stainless steel case with an automatic movement.

-Since I'm mostly producing them manually, Alpha will have a limited release of only **ten (10)** watches, each one numbered.
+Since I'm mostly producing them manually, Alpha will have a limited release of only **XX (xx)** watches, each one numbered.

 ### Specifications
 - Case: Stainless steel with screw down crown and engraved case back
 - Case Size: 36mm
-- Case Height: 11mm (13mm including crystal)
+- Case Height: 12.25mm (not including crystal)
 - Lug-to-lug length: 44mm
 - Lug width: 20mm
 - Crystal: Domed mineral glass